Bofner/SMS-Assembly-Template/instructions.md

 In VS Code, pressing CRTL + SHIFT + B will cause the task to run.
 For this project that should cause WLA DX to assemble your project, and then open up the newly assembled ROM in Emulicious!

 ## Creating your own backgrounds

+### Experimenting with different background
+Included in this repo is a second set of unused Maps, Palettes and Tiles.
+Before making your own graphics, you might want to try and see if you can replace the Steelfinger Studios screen with the unused set.
+This can be done by replacing the file references of the .INCLUDE lines of exampleScreen.asm with the file reference of the unused graphics data.
+If you can get that working, then you should be able to get your own graphics working too!

+### Design your graphics
+The SMS can handle up to 16 colors for background tiles, and has a resolution of 256x192 pixels.
+However, graphics are made up 448 tiles that can be flipped vertically and/or horizontally.
+Mathematically, that is fewer tiles than there are background map tiles, so some tiles will need to be reused in order to get a full screen's worth of graphics.

+The rest of this guide assumes the user to be using Aseprite with the SMS/GG Graphics Exporter, but the previously mentioned free versions should work if using uncompressed .inc files.

+### Exporting your graphics
+More detailed instructions on creating graphics can be found in the SMS/GG Graphics Exporter repo, but the basic idea is that you need your image to be using indexed color, and use only 16 colors in total.
+Tiles will automatically be set to the vertical, horizontal or diagonal mirror of themselves when exported.
+If you follow the exporter's prompts for generating the background map, you should be given 3 files: __Map.inc, __Pal.inc and __Tiles.inc.

+As we did earlier, replace the file references of the .INCLUDE lines of exampleScreen.asm with the file reference of your new graphics data.
+Note that the file references are in reference to the current folder by default, so you may need to lead them with ../

+### Viewing your graphics
+Now you just need to reassemble your project and load up the ROM to see if it worked!

+## Where to go from here?

+From here, I highly recommend reading through the rest of the code in this repository.
+The overall structure is my own personal style, so if you think the organization of files and folders is weird, change it!
+Experiment!
+See if you can build something beyond this simple "Hello World" style program.
+This repository doesn't equip you with any sprite capability, but SMSPower.org has a lot resources, so if you aren't afraid of some reading, you should be able to figure it out!